Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 To successfully update your Kubernetes cluster plan within OVHcloud, ensure you have the following prerequisites:

 - A [Public Cloud project](/pages/public_cloud/public_cloud_cross_functional/create_a_public_cloud_project) in your OVHcloud account.
-- **kubectl:** You'll need the kubectl command-line tool installed to interact with your Kubernetes clusters.
+- **kubectl**: You'll need the kubectl command-line tool installed to interact with your Kubernetes clusters.
 Refer to the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/) for installation instructions.

 ## Comparing Free and Standard MKS Plans

 While this guide focuses on your current plan, it can be helpful to understand the differences between the Free and Standard plans.
 The Standard plan offers additional features such as cross-AZ resilience, higher availability SLA, dedicated etcd, and larger maximum cluster size.

-For a complete overview, including a detailed comparison table between Free and Standard, please refer to the `Free vs Standard comparison` part of our [MKS Standard Plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium) guide.
+For a complete overview, including a detailed comparison table between Free and Standard, please refer to the **Free vs Standard comparison** part of our [MKS Standard Plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium) guide.
 The table in that guide provides a clear side-by-side comparison of key features.

 ## Instructions